Dasharo/docs/docs/unified-test-documentation/dasharo-performance/405-fan-control-measure.md

 **Test steps**

-1. Disconnect DUT from power surce.
-1. Reconnect DUT to power source.
+1. Cut the power off while DUT is turned on.
-1. Power on the DUT.
+1. Restore power and power on the DUT.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
 1. In the terminal window run the following command\: